filipeyay/dotfiles-public/README.md

 # My Dotfiles

-My dotfiles for Neovim, Windows Terminal and Visual Studio Code.
+My dotfiles for Neovim, Tmux, Windows Terminal and Visual Studio Code.

 **WARNING**: I cannot guarantee that copying the settings will work as expected.
 Please make a backup of your personal settings before using the ones in this repository.